Danila2016/VideoShotAnnotator/Readme.md

 * ***raise-left*** - when the left hammer is raised
 * ***raise-right*** - when the right hammer is raised

-The most intuitive shot annotation mode is the **Single shot annotation** mode.
+The easiest shot annotation mode is called **Single shot annotation**.
 In this mode, the annotation is performed for 1 shot and 1 category at a time.
-Tick the **Single shot annotation** checkbox to activate this mode.
+Make sure, that the **Single shot annotation** checkbox is ticked.

 Select an event category to annotate (e.g. ***hit***, because a hit usually spans less than 1 shot ).
 Then, press **"Play"** on the video.